KatKlee/KatKlee/README.md

 :wave:</br>
 Hi, I am Katrin
 a junior frontend developer with
-basic knowledge and an interest in backend
-with a graphic design background
+a graphic design background
 ===
 <br>

-I’m currently learning javascript and react.
+I’m currently learning javascript and react and like the backend too.

 **Languages and Tools**